Is Your Marketing Campaign an Invitation or an Interruption?

 - Create a consistent presence online and share experiences so people can see the quality of your work

-- Ask your clients to connect with you online and share their experiences for others to see
+- Ask your clients to connect with you online and leave a review about their experiences for others to see

-- Use blogs that help educate your audience and build your value with them (be a go-giver before being a go-getter per Zig Ziglar)
+- Create content that helps educate your audience and build your value with them (add value before you ask for the sale)

-Come back to our Social Media Marketing Blog for future posts on Inbound Marketing and how to grow “word of mouth” referrals online.
-Also, be sure to visit , Rand’s Inbound Marketing for Startups to see his valuable slideshare about growing with inbound marketing.
-And lastly, visit one of our social communities – Google+, Facebook, Twitter or YouTube – to learn more about how Social180 can help your inbound marketing and social media marketing efforts.
+Come back to our Blog for future posts about Branding, Culture, and Marketing.
+Also, be sure to visit Rand’s Inbound Marketing for Startups to see his valuable slideshare about growing with inbound marketing.